acraugh/pds4-context-products/README.md

 You only need to focus on creating the context product itself.
 EN will handle the updates required to collection inventory files and labels when they resolve your pull request.

-Details for working in GitHub to make these changes are covered in [Creating and Submitting Changes to the NASA-PDS Context Product Repo](EditSBS.md).
+Details for working in GitHub to make these changes are covered in [Using GitHub Tools to Create and Update Products](#using-github-tools-to-create-and-update-products), below.

 ### To Update an Existing Context Product